smolanalyst/smolanalyst/README.md

 ## Technical Details

-SmolAnalyst uses Podman for containerization instead of Docker.
-This provides several advantages:
+SmolAnalyst uses containerization for security and isolation.
+You can choose between:

-- Rootless containers for enhanced security
+- **Podman**: Provides rootless containers for enhanced security and reduced attack surface
-- Reduced attack surface
-- Compatible with systems where Docker isn't available or preferred
+- **Docker**: Widely available and familiar to many users

 The container includes a Python environment with essential data analysis libraries.
 When you run an analysis, your files are mounted in this container, and the AI agent generates and executes Python code to process your data.